Fort Barrancas: Aftermath

 Stronger, rifled cannon and ironclad ships developed during the Civil War made masonry forts like Fort Barrancas outmoded.
 The fort was used as a signal station, small arms range, and storage area by the Army until 1946.
-Newer weapon technology developed during World War II made coastal defense completely obsolete.
+Newer weapon technology developed during World War II made coastal defense artillery forts completely obsolete.

 On April 15, 1947, Fort Barrancas was deactivated.
 The U.S. Navy incorporated the site into Naval Air Station Pensacola.
 At the same time, local leaders, Congress, and the National Park Service were working to designate the harbor defenses of Pensacola as a historic national monument.
 In 1971, Congress authorized the establishment of the Gulf Islands National Seashore, to be managed by the National Park Service.
 Fort Barrancas was included in this.
 After a $1.2 million restoration, Fort Barrancas was opened to the public in 1980.

 Fort Barrancas and the nearby Advanced Redoubt are located on Naval Air Station Pensacola but they are both managed as historic properties by the National Park Service.
 Access to Naval Air Station Pensacola by non-Department of Defense affiliated personnel may be subject to homeland security and military force protection concerns.